Before You Start

 Cost

-Free to register, free to take, free to receive the certificate.
+Free to take, free to receive the certificate.
+Optional registration for course updates is also free.

 You may incur small third-party costs if a course uses a paid cloud service.
 Most cloud providers offer free tiers or trial credits that cover the course material.
 See the course-specific environment-setup pages.